bootchk/solabile/pages/motorizedMobiles.md

 Consequently, it is convenient to intermittently pulse a motorized mobile.
-Then a smaller solar cell can store energy and yield its power in pulses enough to turn motors.
+Then a smaller solar cell can store energy and deliver that power in pulses strong enough to turn motors.

-For example, a small pager motor the size of a coin requires a tenth of an amp to turn, but a typical solar cell the size of a playing card only deliver a few hundreths of an amp.
+For example, a small pager motor the size of a coin requires a tenth of an amp to turn, but a typical solar cell the size of a playing card only delivers a few hundredths of an amp.
 In this example, the energy from the solar cell must be stored for many tens of seconds before it can deliver a very short pulse sufficient to turn the motor only a few revolutions.